bdbarnett/mpdisplay/docs/linux.md

 ---------------------------------------------------
 At the bash prompt:
 ```
-# I put all Github repositories in the "gh" directory.
+# I put all Github repositories in the directory "~/gh".
 Use your preferred directory.
 cd ~
 mkdir gh
 cd gh